 Do you have a question for the board?
-Email President Rachael Dexter via [email protected].
+Email President Nicolas Zoumboulis via [email protected].

 SYN’s Board Members are:

-Grace joined the SYN board in July 2018 after being a highly committed on-air volunteer and executive producer of SYN’s news and current affairs program Panorama.
-As Secretary Grace is responsible for taking notes and minutes during meetings, and in general helps the Board admin function smoothly.
+Grace joined the SYN board in July 2018 after being a highly committed on-air volunteer since 2015 and executive producer of SYN’s news and current affairs program Panorama.

 Grace was first prompted to join the board after attending SYN Camp in early 2018, before then she had no idea what governance meant or the role of managing a non-for-profit.
-She is now learning the ropes of what good governance is and how she can best help SYN in her role.
+Soon after joining the board Grace became Secretary and later elected as Vice-president in January 2020.
+She has learnt the ropes of what good governance is and is looking forward to best helping SYN in her role.